redhat-best-practices-for-k8s/test-network-function/README.md

 Run any combination of the suites keywords listed at in the [General tests](#general-tests) section, e.g.

+check that OCP cluster has resources to deploy [debug image](#check-cluster-resources)
 ```shell script
 ./run-cnf-suites.sh -f diagnostic
 ./run-cnf-suites.sh -f diagnostic lifecycle